 There are several branches from that main artery.
-These pick up the schools, industrial and a new branch that services three condominium complexes and Whisconier School on the upper east side of the town.
+These pick up the schools, industrial areas, and a new branch that services three condominium complexes plus Whisconier School on the upper east side of the town.

 As to operating principles, it has been a long tradition that no WPCA expenses have been paid for by the general pool of Brookfield tax payers.
 See more on this subject under the Initiatives tab above.

 The WPCA has a proud history of operating the system with an eye on reliability, energy and cost efficiency.
 There continues to be a commitment to improve the sophistication with state-of-the-art monitoring of each installation to hold down costs while improving reliability.

 Thank you for visiting this story of the hidden network of pumps and pipes in the Town of Brookfield.
 This is part of the meta story of America—a paragon of health, safety and welfare among the nations.

 We are a culture of acronymns – WPCA?

 The term WPCA is not a local radio station.
 “Water Pollution Control Authority” is uniquely Connecticut for the sewer authorities in each town.
 Do a search on the internet and you will discover mostly CT stuff, but that WPCA also stands for:

 Well … it is the handle of a radio station in Wisconsin